liiizy/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](sshkeys.png)

 Make sure you're on the client.
-Run
+Run `ssh-keygen`.

-`ssh-keygen`

 Enter the file where you want to save the key.
 Then enter passphrase or press enter for no passphrase.

 Now let's copy the public key to the `.ssh` directory of your user account on the server.
-Type

-`ssh cs15lwi22asw@ieng6.ucsd.edu`
+Type `ssh cs15lwi22asw@ieng6.ucsd.edu`.

-log in, and type
+Log in, and type `mkdir .ssh` then `exit`.

-`mkdir .ssh`

-then `exit`.

 You should now be able to `ssh` or `scp` from the client to the server without entering your password.